Truppenamt: Transition to the new Reichswehr

 The increased demands upon NCOs required the new army to treat them differently than the old Imperial had - in order to support them in their efforts.
 Hence all NCOs were now to have a barracks-room of their own and all soldiers were to be much better accommodated and trained than before.
 In the 1920s the Reichswehr often distributed soldiers throughout the country in battalion- and regiment-sized groups, only forming larger units for occasional exercises.
 This was part of the Truppenamt's plan to train squads, platoons and companies in the new regulations and doctrines and when ready then combining them in battalion and regimental exercises.
 The battalion and regimental exercises started in 1924, and the first divisional exercises in 1926.
 During this time the Truppenamt had the task of ensuring that old "trench warfare" and "positional warfare" tactics did not creep back into use.
-Cross-training régimes were reviewed, long-length operational order-writing was eliminated, attack styles that took too long to prepare were eliminated.
+Cross-training régimes were reviewed, long-length operational order-writing was eliminated, and attack styles that took too long to prepare were eliminated.
 Innovation and flexibility for mobile warfare were stressed over the carefully planned methods used in static warfare.